United Kingdom government sanctions: 20th century

 The First World War led to the League of Nations being created, with Article 16 of the League of Nations Charter requiring all members to sever all trade or financial relations with "belligerent countries" - that is countries which had gone to war rather than resolve disputes peacefully.
 The belief was that sanctions could deter wars and also how leaders of a nation treated their own citizens.
 Sometimes the threat of imposing sanctions worked, however some countries simply ignored them and continued as before.
 When Italy attacked Ethiopia in 1935, 52 counties imposed sanctions on Italy, including the UK.
 The sanctions on Italy affected armaments, financial instruments, the import of all goods from Italy and the export of some specified goods to Italy.
 However the sanctions only lasted 8 months, and were ineffective.

-With the formation of the United Nations following the Second World War, the deployment of sanctions as a political tool was reintroduced, this time with the USA involved.
+With the formation of the United Nations following the Second World War, the deployment of sanctions as a political tool was reintroduced, this time with the US involved.
 The UN did not interfere with individual countries imposing their own sanctions on any country, however when the UN imposed sanctions, just 5 times between 1946 and 1990, against North Korea, South Africa, Portugal, Rhodesia and Iraq, the UN expected all nations to back the sanctions.
 The UK imposed its own, non-UN sanctions against Iran 1951–53, Egypt in 1956, Uganda 1972-79 and Somalia in 1988.
 In the second part of the 20th century, sanctions generally became more prominent as an economic tool.